fortquake/proton/README.md

 [System Requirements]
 /Minimum
-CPU - dual core, hyperthreaded
+CPU - 4 threads
 GPU - any
 RAM - 4GB
-Storage - 3GB free
+Storage - 0.5GB free
-OS - Windows 8, 10, MacOS Big Sur, any Linux Distro Python 3.9
+Python 3.9
-Python Modules - keyboard, pyautogui, time, random /Recommended
+Python Modules - keyboard, pyautogui, tkinter, threading, webbrowser, time, random /Recommended
-CPU - quad core
+CPU - 4 threads
-GPU - discrete
+GPU - any
 RAM - 8GB
-Storage - 8GB free
+Storage - 1GB free
-OS - Windows 10, MacOS Big Sur, any major Linux Distro Python 3.9
+Python 3.9
-Python Modules - keyboard, pyautogui, time, random /TL:DR If you can run Minecraft, you can run this
+Python Modules - keyboard, pyautogui, tkinter, threading, webbrowser, time, random /TL:DR If you can run Minecraft, you can run this

 [Installation Process]
-Go to https://www.python.org/downloads/ and install Python for your OS Open Powershell, and type 'pip install keyboard' and 'pip install pyautogui'.
+Go to https://www.python.org/downloads/ and install Python for your OS Open Powershell, and use pip to install all required modules.
 Run the file to ensure there are no errors.
 If the program 'takes over your computer', ensure your curser is outside the python shell, and spam the close client key (default 'p')